TelluIoT/ThingML/testframework/README.md

 category_name=generalTests
 category_test_script=run.py
 ```
 The file `config.ini` splits in sections.
 The first section specifies global parameters of the framework, e.g. working folder.
 Following sections describes test suits to be run by executor.
 Typically, these sections contain the name of the test suite, and the tool which initiates the execution of the test suites.
-Others parameters are not suported.
+Others parameters are not supported.

 The leading section contains two parameters, i.e. `test_working_folder`, `global_report_dir`.
 The parameter `test_working_folder` (`${work_folder}`) specifies the working folder of the framework.
-This folder contains all temperary data, e.g. logs, reports, which the framework creates at runtime. `global_report_dir`(`${global_report}`) specifies the location of the final test execution report.
-This section does not support any othe parameters.
+This folder contains all temporary data, e.g. logs, reports, which the framework creates at runtime. `global_report_dir`(`${global_report}`) specifies the location of the final test execution report.
+This section does not support any other parameters.
 All paths in this section are relative to the main framework script `test.py`.

 The following section `[generalTests]` describes the test suit to execute.
 The name of the test suite is given in the `category_name` (`${executor_name}`) parameter.
 The second parameter `category_test_script` specifies the script that initiate the execution of the test suite.
 The given set up tells us that there is a test suite with the name `generalTests`.
 The name of the suite specifies the name of the folder where we find the executor script `run.py` that initiates the test case execution.
 The name of the test suite should match to the name of the test suite folder.
 The folder of the test suite should be located in the same directory with `test.py`.

 ### Test Suite
 To execute a test suite the framework spawns an executor for each test suite.
-In our example, the configuration file containes only one test suite, i.e. `generalTests`.
+In our example, the configuration file contains only one test suite, i.e. `generalTests`.
 The test framework reads the configuration, locates the folder with the `generalTests` and forks a process using `run.py` which is found in the located folder.
-In our examply, it spawns a new process using the following command line:
+In our example, it spawns a new process using the following command line:
 ```sh
 $> run.py <test-suite-name> <test-suite-working-folder> <test-suite-report-folder>
 ```